mbauer599/python-Quadruped/README.md

 * The frame used for this project is a 3d-printed quadruped, FatKame by Blomdoft, [which may be found on thingiverse](https://www.thingiverse.com/thing:1483635).
 I do not own nor maintain the Kame projects on thingiverse.
 There are plenty of re-mixes/re-designes out there, as well as alternatives.
 * The control board used is a Raspberry Pi Zero with a WiFi dongle.
 A Pi 2/3/Zero W could be used interchangably, this is just what I had on hand.
 * The pwm expansion board is a [16 channel Adafruit I2C interface module](https://www.adafruit.com/product/815).
+* The distance sensor used is a [Ultrasonic Module HC-SR04](https://www.sparkfun.com/products/13959).